 - Alternate each batch of flour with milk, starting and end with flour.

-- Finally, add the pandan essence and pandan extract.
+- Finally, add the pandan extract (pandan flavoring).
 Mix until well combined.

-- Pour the pandan cake batter into a well greased and floured loaf cake tin.
-Level the top.
+- Pour batter into a well greased and floured or parchment paper lined loaf cake pan.
+Level the top of the cake batter.

-Bake the cake at 170 degrees Celsius for 40 minutes.
+- Bake the cake in a preheated oven at 170 degrees Celsius oven temperature for 40 minutes.
 Test the cake for doneness by inserting a skewer in the center of the cake.
 If there is wet batter sticking to the skewer, let the cake bake for another 5 minutes.

-Once baked, remove the cake from the oven.
-Let it stand in the tin for 2 minutes before turning the cake over onto a wire rack.
-Let the cake cool completely before serving.
+- Once baked, remove the cake from the oven.
+Let it stand in the baking tin for 2 to 3 minutes.
+Loosen the sides of the cake from pan with a jam knife and invert cake onto a wire rack.
+Turn it over so that it is faces upwards and let the cake cool completely to room temperature before serving.

 - This moist pandan loaf cake lasts well, at least for 4 to 5 days, provided it does not come into contact into any moisture.
 If you wish to keep it longer (for up to 1 week), keep it covered in the refrigerator.